Dynamics for spherical spin glasses: Gibbs distributed initial conditions: Introduction

 In particular, recall from \cite{Talagrand}, that $F(\b)=2 \b^2 \nu(1)$ matching the annealed free-energy for $\tilde{\mu}^N_{2\b,\BJ}$ as long as $\b \le \b_c^{\rm stat}$, for the positive and finite

 where (see also \cite[(1.13)]{SubagRS}),

-At $\b > \b_c^{\rm stat}$ one has the Parisi formula $F(\b) = \min_\theta \Pa_{\nu,\b}(\theta)$, where the minimum of the strictly convex Chrisanti-Sommers \cite{CS92} functional $\Pa_{\nu,\b}(\cdot)$ is taken over all distribution functions $\theta(\cdot)$ such that $\theta(\hat q)=1$ for some $\hat q<1$.
-The Parisi measure $\theta_P$ is the unique minimizer of this functional, with the maximal point of its support denoted by $q_{\rm EA}(\b) \in [0,1)$ (c.f. \cite[Prop.
+At $\b > \b_c^{\rm stat}$ one has the Parisi formula $F(\b) = \min_\zeta \Pa_{\nu,\b}(\zeta)$, where the minimum of the strictly convex Chrisanti-Sommers \cite{CS92} functional $\Pa_{\nu,\b}(\cdot)$ is taken over all distribution functions $\zeta(\cdot)$ such that $\zeta(\hat q)=1$ for some $\hat q<1$.
+The Parisi measure $\zeta_P$ is the unique minimizer of this functional, with the maximal point of its support denoted by $q_{\rm EA}(\b) \in [0,1)$ (c.f. \cite[Prop.
 2.1]{Talagrand}).
 For any $\b \le \b_c^{\rm stat}$ the model $\nu(\cdot)$ is at the \abbr{rs} phase with $q_{\rm EA}(\b)=0$, while for any $\b > \b_c^{\rm stat}$ and $k \ge 1$ it is at the k-\abbr{rsb} phase whenever

 In particular, having $r \mapsto 1/\sqrt{\nu''(r)}$ convex on $[0,1]$, guarantees the $1$-\abbr{rsb} phase for all $\b>\b_c^{\rm stat}$ (see \cite[Prop.
 2.2]{Talagrand} or \cite[Corollary 1.6]{JT2}).
-Recall \cite[(1.20)]{DS24} that such $\nu(\cdot)$ is {\em strictly} $k$-\abbr{rsb} if $\{q_j, 0 \le j \le k\}$ are the only maximizers in $[0,q_{\rm EA}(\b)]$ of
+Recall \cite[(1.19)]{DS24} that such $\nu(\cdot)$ is {\em strictly} $k$-\abbr{rsb} if $\{q_j, 0 \le j \le k\}$ are the only maximizers in $[0,q_{\rm EA}(\b)]$ of

-(at $\b \le \b_c^{\rm stat}$ the model is replica symmetric, with $\mbox{supp}(\theta_P)=\{0\}$ and $\phi_P(x)=2 g_\b(x)$).
+(at $\b \le \b_c^{\rm stat}$ the model is replica symmetric, with $\mbox{supp}(\zeta_P)=\{0\}$ and $\phi_P(x)=2 g_\b(x)$).

 Large dimensional Langevin or Glauber dynamics often exhibit very different behavior at various time-scales (as functions of system size, c.f. \cite{ICM} and references therein).
-Following the physics literature (see \cite{BKM,CHS,LesHouches,CK}), we study \eqref{diffusion} for the potential $H_{\BJ}(\bx)$ of \eqref{potential} at the shortest possible time-scale, where $N \to \infty$ first, holding $t \in [0,T]$.
-Considering hard spherical constraint, \cite{CHS,CK} predicted a rich picture for the limiting dynamics when initialized at infinite temperature ($\b_0=0$), namely for $\bxo$ distributed uniformly over $\SN$.
+Following the physics literature (see \cite{BKM,CHS,LesHouches,CK}), we study \eqref{diffusion} at the shortest possible time-scale, where $N \to \infty$ first, holding $t \in [0,T]$.
+Considering the hard spherical constraint, \cite{CHS,CK} predicted a rich picture for the limiting dynamics when initialized at infinite temperature ($\b_0=0$), namely for $\bxo$ distributed uniformly over $\SN$.
 Such limiting dynamics involve the coupled integro-differential equations relating the non-random limits $C(s,t)$ and

 as $N \to \infty$, of the empirical covariance and integrated response functions, that is